For over 25 years, Lee has held an international reputation as an acting teacher, coach, writer, film producer, and director.

 A terrific actor and a passionate, dedicated student of the theatre.
 That he became a fine teacher came as no surprise to me.
 His writing is sharp, funny and original, and he brings much to the table both creatively and as an educator.
 David Mamet, Pulitzer Prize-winning playwright, filmmaker (Glengarry Glen Ross, The Unit, Spector, Wag the Dog)

 Lee was one of my first and favorite comedy teachers.
 He taught me how to be funny before I even knew I was funny.
 He knows everything there is to know about comedy inside and out from old school films to theater.
 I’d take his class again tomorrow if I could!
-Erica Rhodes (Modern Family, Veep, A Prairie Home Companion)
+Erica Rhodes (Bring the Funny, Modern Family, Veep, A Prairie Home Companion)

 Lee is a gifted writer and a long-term standout acting and writing teacher.
 His students consistently rave about the training they receive in his classes and workshops.
 Clark Gregg (Agents of S.H.I.E.L.D)